 The BDD creates infrastructure we need to access an additional reliable source of wet water available from the Rio Grande that we already own but cannot otherwise access.

-This includes new infrastructure to access San Juan-Chama federal project water from the Rio Grande, under the terms of an agreement signed in 1976, and to access senior Rio Grande water rights or other San Juan-Chama Project water owned by the City, County and Las Campanas.
+This includes new infrastructure to access San Juan-Chama federal project water from the Rio Grande, under the terms of an agreement signed in 1976, and to access senior Rio Grande water rights or other San Juan-Chama Project water owned by the City, County and The Las Campanas partnership.

 The City and County have permanent contracts with the Bureau of Reclamation, which owns the San Juan-Chama Project, for a total of 5,605 acre-feet of San Juan-Chama Project water per year.